xan105/node-powertoast/README.md

   +  `disableWinRT?: boolean` (false)

     If you have installed the optional NodeRT native module(s) but for whatever reason(s) you want to use PowerShell instead set this to `true`.

   + `disablePowershellCore?: boolean` (false)

     By default when using PowerShell this module will first try to use `pwsh` (PowerShell Core), then `powershell` (PowerShell Desktop / Windows Embedded).
     Set this to `true` to skip `pwsh` and only use `powershell` which is included with Windows.

     ℹ️ PowerShell Core has some caveats hence the option to disable/skip it:

-      - It's painfully slow to start
+      - It's painfully slow to start.
-      - It needs to be installed and its path added to your env var
+      - It needs to be installed and its path added to your env var.
-      - In order for PowerShell Core to use WinRT it will have to download WinRT assemblies through its package manager (done on first run)
+      - In order for PowerShell Core to use WinRT it will have to download WinRT assemblies through its package manager (done on first run).

     ⚠️ Please note that some features such as click events and user input requires Powershell ≥ 7.1 (pwsh).<br />

   + `keepalive?: number` (6) seconds

     ⚠️ This option is only for when listening for events !

     The maximum amount of time PowerShell will wait for events before exiting or how long to keep the event loop alive for NodeRT.

     PowerShell needs to be running to subscribe to the events and NodeRT registered event listener does not keep the event loop alive.
     The default value is `6` seconds as 5 seconds is the default notification duration but keep in mind some users might have change this value in their Windows settings.

     ℹ️ NB: When using NodeRT If you have something else maintaining the event loop then you can ignore this.

   **Returns**

     ✔️ Resolves as soon as the notification has been dispatched.
 Except when PowerShell needs to be running to subscribe to events in which case the promise will resolve only afterwards.

     ❌ Rejects on error.

 ### `toXmlString(option?: object): string`